erickbytes/lofipython/content/blog/solving-my-broken-google-authenticator-app.rst

 Being a programmer is not just about learning new libraries and skills.
 Some would say that identifying oneself as a "programmer" is foolish.
 What we really are is problem solvers.
-We apply technology or logic to achieve an ends to a mean.
+We apply technology or logic to achieve a desired result.
 This post details an interesting problem I encountered and how I reasoned to fix it.

 I use Google Authenticator as my two factor authorization app.
 For many websites I use,